AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 not teach in order that he may finally judge, but he judges in order that he may teach.
-The censures, the punishments, the judgments of God are a necessary element of the educational process in the life of humanity, and the motive which underlies them is goodness and love. \*
-\* \* The idea of life as an education under the immediate superintendence of a Divine instructor who is God himself indwelling in the world, constitutes the central truth in Clement\'s theology. \* \*
-\* There is no necessity that God should be reconciled with humanity, for there is no schism in the divine nature between love and justice which needs to be overcome before love can go forth in free and full forgiveness.
+The censures, the punishments, the judgments of God are a necessary element of the educational process in the life of humanity, and the motive which underlies them is goodness and love....The idea of life as an education under the immediate superintendence of a Divine instructor who is God himself indwelling in the world, constitutes the central truth in Clement\'s theology....There is no necessity that God should be reconciled with humanity, for there is no schism in the divine nature between love and justice which needs to be overcome before love can go forth in free and full forgiveness.
 The idea that justice and love are distinct attributes of God, differing widely in their operation, is regarded by Clement as having its origin in a mistaken conception of their nature.
-Justice and love are in reality the same attribute, or, to speak from the point of view which distinguishes them, God is most loving when he is most just, and most just when he is most loving. \* \* \* God works all things up to what is better.
+Justice and love are in reality the same attribute, or, to speak from the point of view which distinguishes them, God is most loving when he is most just, and most just when he is most loving....God works all things up to what is better.
 Clement would not tolerate the thought that any soul would continue forever to resist the force of redeeming love.
 Somehow and somewhere in the long run of ages, that love must prove weightier than sin and death, and vindicate its power in one universal triumph.\"

-One of the best modern statements of the views of the Alexandrine fathers is given by Bigg[^213]: Clement regarded the object of *kolasis* as \"threefold; amendment, example, and protection of the weak.
-Strom. i:26, 168; iv:24, 154; vi:12, 99.
-The distinction be- tween *kolasis* and *timoria*, Strom. iv:14, 153; Paed. i:8, 70, the latter is the rendering of evil for evil and this is not the desire of God.
-Both *kolasis* and *timoria* are spoken of in Strom. v:14, 90, but this is not to be pressed, for in Strom. vi:14, 109, the distinction between the words is dropped and both signify purgatorial chastisement. \* \* \* Fear he has handled in the truly Christian spirit.
+One of the best modern statements of the views of the Alexandrine fathers is given by **Bigg**[^214]: **Clement** regarded the object of *kolasis* as \"threefold; amendment, example, and protection of the weak.
+Strom.
+1:26, 168; 4:24, 154; 6:12, 99.
+The distinction between *kolasis* and *timoria*, Strom.
+4:14, 153; Paed.
+1:8, 70, the latter is the rendering of evil for evil and this is not the desire of God.
+Both *kolasis* and *timoria* are spoken of in Strom.
+5:14, 90, but this is not to be pressed, for in Strom.
+6:14, 109, the distinction between the words is dropped and both signify purgatorial chastisement....Fear he has handled in the truly Christian spirit.
 It is not the fear of the slave who hates his master; it is the reverence of a child for its father, of a citizen for the good magistrate.
 Tertullian, an African and a lawyer, dwells with fierce satisfaction on terrible visions of torment.
 The cultivated Greek shrinks not only from the gross materialism of such a picture, but from the idea of retribution which it implies.
 He is never tired of repeating that justice is but another name for mercy.
-Chastisement is not to be dreaded but to be embraced.\" \* \*
+Chastisement is not to be dreaded but to be embraced.\"...
-\* Here or hereafter God\'s desire is not vengeance but correction.
-Though Clement\'s view of man\'s destiny is called restorationism (*apokatastasis*) it was \"not as the restitution of that which was lost at the Fall, but as the crown and consummation of the destiny of man leading to a righteousness such as Adam never knew, and to heights of glory and power as yet unsealed and undreamed. \* \* \* His books are in many ways the most valuable monument of the early church; the more precious to all intelligent students because he lived, not like Origen, in the full stream of events, but in a quiet backwater where primitive thoughts and habits lingered longer than elsewhere.\" \"Clement had no enemies in life or in death.\" The great effort of Clement and Origen seems to have been to reconcile the revelation of God in Christ with the older revelation of God in nature.
+Here or hereafter God\'s desire is not vengeance but correction.
+Though Clement\'s view of man\'s destiny is called restorationism (*apokatastasis*) it was "not as the restitution of that which was lost at the Fall, but as the crown and consummation of the destiny of man leading to a righteousness such as Adam never knew, and to heights of glory and power as yet unsealed and undreamed....His books are in many ways the most valuable monument of the early church; the more precious to all intelligent students because he lived, not like Origen, in the full stream of events, but in a quiet backwater where primitive thoughts and habits lingered longer than elsewhere."
+"Clement had no enemies in life or in death."
+The great effort of **Clement** and **Origen** seems to have been to reconcile the revelation of God in Christ with the older revelation of God in nature.

-Says De Pressense: \"That which strikes us in Clement is his serenity.
+Says **De Pressense**: \"That which strikes us in Clement is his serenity.
 We feel that he himself enjoys that deep and abiding peace which he urges the Corinthians to seek.
-It is impressed on every page he writes, while his thoughts flow on like a broad and quiet stream, never swelling into a full impetuous tide. \* \* \* We feel that this man has a great love for Jesus Christ.\" Compare, contrast rather, his serenity and peacefulness with the stormy tempestuousness of Tertullian, his \"narrow and passionate realism,\" and we see a demonstration of the power and beauty of the Restorationist faith.
+It is impressed on every page he writes, while his thoughts flow on like a broad and quiet stream, never swelling into a full impetuous tide....
+We feel that this man has a great love for Jesus Christ.\" Compare, contrast rather, his serenity and peacefulness with the stormy tempestuousness of **Tertullian**, his
+\"narrow and passionate realism,\" and we see a demonstration of the power and beauty of the Restorationist faith.

-Frederick Denison Maurice declares:[^214] \"I do not know where we shall look for a purer or a truer man than this Clemens of Alexandria. \* \*
-\* He seems to me that one, of the old fathers whom we should all have reverenced most as a teacher, and loved best as a friend.\"
+**Frederick Denison Maurice** declares:[^215] \"I do not know where we shall look for a purer or a truer man than this Clemens of Alexandria....
+He seems to me that one, of the old fathers whom we should all have reverenced most as a teacher, and loved best as a friend.\"

-Baur remarks; \"Alexandria, the birthplace of Gnosticism, is also the birthplace of Christian theology, which in fact in its earliest forms, aimed at being nothing but a Christian Gnosticism.
+**Baur** remarks: "Alexandria, the birthplace of Gnosticism, is also the birthplace of Christian theology, which in fact in its earliest forms, aimed at being nothing but a Christian Gnosticism.
 Among the fathers, Clement of Alexandria and Origen stand nearest to the Gnostics.
 They